gpuweb/WSL/Spec/source/index.rst

     ``mad(a, b, c)`` computes ``a*b + c``, but with potentially different precision.
     See the section :ref:`numerical_compliance_label` for details.

+``modf`` is a binary function, its first argument is ``float`` and its second argument is a pointer to a ``float`` (in any non-constant address space).
+Its return type is ``float``.
+It returns the fractional part of its first argument, and stores the integer part of it at the address pointed to by its second argument.
+Both the integer and the fractional part are guaranteed to be of the same sign as the first argument.

+``sincos`` is a ternary function, its first argument is ``float`` and its other two arguments are pointers to ``float`` (in any non-constant address space, not necessarily the same).
+Its return type is void.
+It stores the sine of its first argument at the address pointed at by its second argument, and the cosine of its first argument at the address pointed at by its third argument.

+.. consider merging these definitions with those in vectors/matrices.

 ..
 I removed fma following https://bugs.webkit.org/show_bug.cgi?id=199531

 The following functions are all unary functions on floats, and their return type is bool: